TDC28/Qalendar/README.md

 # Installation

 > [!NOTE]
-> The frontend for Qalendar is not completed yet.
-To try Qalendar, change the branch from 'main' to 'test'
+> The frontend for Qalendar is still a work in progress.
+To try Qalendar from the terminal, change the branch from 'main' to 'test'

 To install qCalendar, clone the repository and run the following at the root of the project: